ARCHIVED - Your Health Research Dollars at WorkThis page has been archived.

 About the Canadian Institutes of Health Research

-The Canadian Institutes of Health Research is the Government of Canada's agency for health research.
-Its objective is to excel, according to internationally accepted standards of scientific excellence, in the creation of new knowledge and its translation into improved health for Canadians, more effective health services and products and a strengthened Canadian health care system.
-Composed of 13 Institutes, CIHR provides leadership and support to close to 10,000 researchers and trainees in every province of Canada.
+The Canadian Institutes of Health Research (CIHR) is the Government of Canada's agency for health research.
+CIHR's mission is to create new scientific knowledge and to catalyze its translation into improved health, more effective health services and products, and a strengthened Canadian health-care system.
+Composed of 13 Institutes, CIHR provides leadership and support to nearly 12,000 health researchers and trainees across Canada.

 Canadian Institutes of Health Research